 Spring is here and part of many people’s regimen for taking care of their garden and lawn might include pesticides.
-Now seems like the perfect time to dispel some of the pesticide myths to keep your lawn, pets, and family safe.
+Now seems like the perfect time to dispel some pesticide myths to keep your lawn, pets, and family safe.
+Which Pesticide Myth below do you think is most important?

 Pesticide Myth #1: Pesticides are carefully tested before being sold.